Back to Insurance

 • Some use cases: access to curated funds, systematic investment, estate considerations

-The Real Issue: Fee Drag + Insurance Cost Escalation
+Fee Layers & Insurance Cost Escalation

 Fee Layers in an ILP